chrislee35/orange3-nlp-book/chapters/03/Text Data.md

 **Steps**:

-1. Load `test.csv` and identify the text and label columns.
+1. Use the *Dataset* widget and select BBC3.
+2. Connect that to *Corpus* and select only the Title field.
-2. Apply at least 3 preprocessing steps in *Preprocess Text*.
+3. Apply at least 3 preprocessing steps in *Preprocess Text*.
-3. Generate a Word Cloud and analyze which terms are most common by category.
+4. Generate a Word Cloud and analyze which terms are most common by category.
-4. Use *Corpus Viewer* to compare original vs cleaned text.
+5. Use *Corpus Viewer* to compare original vs cleaned text.
-5. Use *Save Data* to save the cleaned data as `news-headlines.tab`
+6. Use *Save Data* to save the cleaned data as `news-headlines.tab`

 > 📝 **Bonus Task**: Try filtering words by minimum length (e.g., > 4 characters) and observe the effect.